 So what is new in Android Lollipop Preview

-Google has improved the user interface everywhere with really fantastic color combination and appearance of pages & options.
+Google has improved the user interface everywhere with a really fantastic colour combination and appearance of pages & options.

-The another new feature is No Interruption which settings can be controlled from volume key.
-After pressing volume key you can set the interruption like which type of notification you want and you can set how long you won’t any notifications.
+Another new feature is No Interruption which settings can be controlled from volume key.
+After pressing volume key you can set the interruption like which type of notification you want and you can set how long you want any notifications.
 These all just by pressing volume key.

-In battery saver mode you will see the color bend on the top and bottom of screen until you plug the charge, so now you will not forget anymore that your device is in power saver mode.
-Yes now in Lollipop preview you can control the power saver mode you can turn it off or on from setting which was missing in developer preview.
+In battery saver mode you will see the colour bend on the top and bottom of the screen until you plug the charger, so now you will not forget anymore that your device is in power saver mode.
+Yes now in Lollipop preview you can control the power saver mode you can turn it off or on from the setting which was missing in developer preview.

 There is also some improvement in Google Now, it is better than old one indeed not as good as Moto X’s but still Google Now will work from any screen or even your phone is locked but your phone should awake.

-Almost all menu icon are changed and stylish than old, and most of the official apps are also improved in looks and feel.
+Almost all menu icon is changed and stylish than old, and most of the official apps are also improved in looks and feel.

-Now only thing i don’t like and which doesn’t looks good is the way of showing all apps.
-The way of appearing the menu is very good but it display with white background which doesn’t feel good I think google should work on that before final release at least make it transparent like old one.
+Now the only thing I don’t like and which doesn’t look good is the way of showing all apps.
+The way of appearing the menu is very good but it display with a white background which doesn’t feel good I think Google should work on that before final release at least make it transparent like old one.